KSDunne/statement_beauty/README.md

 The warnings that can be seen in the screenshot were appearing in the console.
 The warnings say that insecure elements were requested with http instead of https.
 These are the blog images that are hosted on cloudinary.
 When I encountered this problem I looked in the 'project-portfolio-4' channel on slack and another student had encountered this problem also.
 They used the following code in settings.py and this worked for removing the console warnings for them: 'cloudinary.config(secure=True)'.
 It worked to remove warnings for me too.

-I was also having a problem with my cloudinary images being large so I changed a setting under the 'optimization' tab on cloudinary to 'economy mode' for default image quality.
+I was also having a problem with my cloudinary images being large, so I changed a setting under the 'optimization' tab on cloudinary to 'economy mode' for default image quality.
 This improved the performance score in lighthouse, slightly.
 If time allowed a better solution for the image size problem might have been [django resized fields](https://pypi.org/project/django-resized/).

 Here is a screenshot of the warnings I was getting: